 When you create or edit an existing deployment, you can fine-tune the capacity, add extensions, and select additional features.

 Depending upon how much data you have and what queries you plan to run, you need to select a cluster size that fits your needs.
 There is no silver bullet for deciding how much memory you need other than simply testing it.
 The cluster performance metrics in the Elasticsearch Add-On for Heroku console can tell you if your cluster is sized appropriately.
+You can also enable deployment monitoring for more detailed performance metrics.
 Fortunately, you can change the amount of memory allocated to the cluster later without any downtime for HA deployments.
-And, once you’ve scaled up to the maximum allotted RAM per node, you can also scale the cluster horizontally by adding more nodes.

-Currently, half the memory is assigned to the JVM heap.
+Currently, half the memory is assigned to the JVM heap (a bit less when monitoring is activated).
 For example, on a 32 GB cluster, 16 GB are allotted to heap.
 The disk-to-RAM ratio currently is 1:24, meaning that you get 24 GB of storage space for each 1 GB of RAM.
 All clusters are backed by SSD drives.